Users have a choice of how they get started with the JS7: by use of the Online Demo, Installation for Docker® or Installation On Premises.

 primaryAgent, Windows examples use the Agent Name

 windowsAgent.
 You can modify the Agent assignment with the example jobs or you can create this Agent Alias Name (recommended), see JS7 - Initial Operation for Standalone Controller.
-Then deploy & release examples to your JS7 Controller, see JS7 - Deployment.
+Then deploy & release examples to your JS7 Controller, see JS7 - Deployment of Scheduling Objects.

 Get in Contact